family-after-signing-contract-estate-agent-2

 Keep a record of your communications

 Keep a record of all correspondence you receive during the sale process.
 It will make things easier to refer back to and reference any previous answers to queries.
 You’ll receive plenty of correspondence, including information from the Land Registry and other important details.
-Having a good filing system to everything can also make a huge difference.
+Having a good filing system for everything can also make a huge difference.

 Don’t be afraid to ask the estate agent questions